 Huge Global Reserves

 Perhaps standing out as the core advantage of coal is its huge global reserves.
 Conservative estimates place this value at around 1 trillion tons.
 When consumed at the present rates, this reserve is sufficient to take us through another 200-400 years.
 For this reason, we have nothing to worry about with regards to the consequences of depletion.
 Instead, we have every peace of mind and surety we need to make the most of the resources while they last.
-200-400 years is enough time also to prepare for alternatives upon the depletion of the same
+200-400 years is enough time also to prepare for alternatives upon the depletion of the same.

 Not an Intermittent Energy Source

 Coal, unlike solar, wind, or hydro, is a round-the-clock energy source.
 It is never affected by snow like hydro; neither is it impacted by darkness like solar.
 Given also that you may use it wherever and whenever it suffers less from seasonal fluctuations as the wind power does.
-All these combine to make your experiences wholesome and quite reliable.
+All these combines to make your experiences wholesome and quite reliable.
 This fuel source is also great for use in those industries or circumstances where there ought to be a reliable flow of heat or power.
 The automobile and manufacturing industries are the ones that rely heavily on them.

 Compared to solar power or wind energy, coal is a reliable, predictable, and dependable fuel.
 While it may not be at the forefront of national energy production, it can provide invaluable backup service and highly reliable fuel.